 We offer a wide range of different services to suit your needs.
-Everyone is welcome from the newest pup to the senior dog, big & small and everything in between.
-We understand that it can be difficult navigating through the crazy pet industry.
+Everyone is welcome from the newest pup to the senior dog, big and small and everything in between.
+We understand that it can be difficult to navigate through the crazy pet industry.
 We have heard it all!
-Our groomers will give you practical real world tips and practices that you can feel comfortable implementing at home.
-We develope a close relationship with our clients and good communication is key.
+Our groomers will give you practical real-world tips and practices that you can feel comfortable implementing at home.
+We develop a close relationship with our clients and good communication is key.
 We take the time to get to know each one of our clients to fully understand their needs.
-We look at ALL aspects of the dog (and client) at check in, it is not one size fits all!
-This is very important.
+We look at ALL aspects of the dog (and client) at check-in, it is not one size fits all!

 We See Things That Even Your Vet Won't Catch!